 Nwaogu is an Acumen Fellow (West Africa, 2020), Alibaba eFounders Fellow (Hangzhou, 2020), French-African Foundation Young Leader (Paris, 2021), Dalai Lama Fellow (Virginia, 2022), THINC Fellow (Beijing, 2023), Westerwelle Foundation Young Founder (Berlin, 2019), One Young World Ambassador (Munich, 2021), and Queen’s Commonwealth Trust Young Leader (London, 2022).

-He is a winner of the $1.5M Africa’s Business Heroes Prize (2021) by the Jack Ma Foundation, the Migration Entrepreneurship Prize (2020) by the Swiss Federal Department of Foreign Affairs (FDFA), the $15K Catalyst Fund (2021) by the Roddenberry Foundation, and the $25K Global South COVID-19 Digital Innovation Challenge (2021) by the International Telecommunication Union and the United Nations Office for South-South Cooperation.
-Nwaogu is the author of a 586-page book, titled “Dear Entrepreneur”.
+He has been awarded the Africa’s Business Heroes Prize (2021) by the Jack Ma Foundation, the Africa Prize for Engineering Innovation (2026) by the Royal Academy of Engineering, the Migration Entrepreneurship Prize (2020) by the Swiss Federal Department of Foreign Affairs (FDFA), the Catalyst Fund (2021) by the Roddenberry Foundation, and the Global South COVID-19 Digital Innovation Fund (2021) by ITU and UNOSSC.